aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>8</sup>&nbsp;And Haman said unto king Aḥashverosh: ‘There is a certain people scattered abroad and dispersed among the peoples in all the provinces of your kingdom; and their laws are diverse from those of every people; neither keep they the king’s laws; therefore it profits not the king to suffer them. <sup>9</sup>&nbsp;If it please the king, let it be written that they be destroyed; and I will pay ten thousand talents of silver into the hands of those that have the charge of the king’s business, to bring it into the king’s treasuries.’ <sup>10</sup>&nbsp;And the king took his ring from his hand, and gave it unto Haman the son of Hammedatha the Agagite, the Jews’enemy. <sup>11</sup>&nbsp;And the king said unto Haman: ‘The silver is given to thee, the people also, to do with them as it seems good to thee.’
+ <sup>8</sup>&nbsp;And Hâman said unto king Aḥashverosh: ‘There is a certain people scattered abroad and dispersed among the peoples in all the provinces of your kingdom; and their laws are diverse from those of every people; neither keep they the king’s laws; therefore it profits not the king to suffer them. <sup>9</sup>&nbsp;If it please the king, let it be written that they be destroyed; and I will pay ten thousand talents of silver into the hands of those that have the charge of the king’s business, to bring it into the king’s treasuries.’ <sup>10</sup>&nbsp;And the king took his ring from his hand, and gave it unto Hâman the son of Hammedâta ha-Agagi, the Jews’ enemy. <sup>11</sup>&nbsp;And the king said unto Hâman: ‘The silver is given to thee, the people also, to do with them as it seems good to thee.’
 </div></td> </tr>